 All persons parking on campus may park only in areas with clearly marked, white parking stripes and a non-yellow curb unless otherwise indicated.
 Drivers acting at the direction of a police officer or a person designated to assist a police officer will not be cited for any violations committed due to that person’s direction.

-Blue faculty areas are reserved for faculty and staff parking.
-Blue curbed areas are not observed between 7 p.m. and 7 a.m. and on weekends, provided the vehicle is displaying a valid SAU permit.
+Green faculty areas are reserved for faculty and staff parking.
+Green curbed areas are not observed between 7 p.m. and 7 a.m. and on weekends, provided the vehicle is displaying a valid SAU permit.